lucask07/Newport_XPS-RLD_Controller_Library/README.md

 ## Web interface

-The web interface can be accessed with user name: Administrator and password: Administrator
+The motion controller can be accessed at 10.219.2.44 with user name: Administrator and password: Administrator